 Energy efficiency programs provide incentives and technical assistance for residents and businesses to install measures that reduce energy use.
 In 1999, state legislation established a statewide electric and natural gas energy efficiency program.
 This statewide energy efficiency program, called Focus on Energy (Focus), is administered by a third party.
 2005 Wisconsin Act 141 made a number of statutory changes, including the repeal and recreation of Wis.
 Stat. § 196.374.
 These changes included moving the oversight of Focus from the Department of Administration to the Commission, and requiring investor-owned utilities (IOU) to levy an energy tax to fund Focus at a level of 1.2 percent of annual operating revenues.
 Municipal and cooperative electric utilities are required to collect an average of \$8 per meter per year, and have the option of using this revenue for either joining Focus or running their own energy efficiency program.
 As of 2013, all IOUs and municipal electric utilities are participants in Focus.
 Of the 24 electric cooperatives in the state, 13 run their own programs while 11 participate in Focus.
 Some utilities run voluntary energy efficiency programs within their service territories that provide additional benefits to their customers beyond what Focus offers.
+19

 Wisconsin Stat. § 196.374(3) requires the Commission to conduct an extensive review of the Focus program every four years, referred to as the quadrennial planning process.
 The first quadrennial planning process was completed in 2010 and covered the period 2011 through 2014.
-During this review, goals and funding levels were reassessed.
-A Request for Proposal was sent out to parties interested in the role of Focus Program Administrator, and a different organization, "Shaw Environmental and Infrastructure, Inc.," (Shaw) was selected to be the third party administrator.
-Shaw and the Statewide Energy Efficiency and Renewables Administration entered into a contract in May 2011 that extends through December 31, 2014.
-The Shaw Group was acquired by Chicago Bridge and Iron (CB&I) effective February 13, 2013.
+The second quadrennial planning process was completed the summer of 2014 and will cover the period 2015 through 2018.
+During this review, goals and priorities were reassessed.
+Chicago Bridge and Iron (CB&I), the current Focus on Energy Program Administrator, is expected to continue in that role in the next quadrennium.20

 Energy efficiency expenditures often result in energy savings that persist for multiple years in the future.
-Independent program evaluators report on cost-effectiveness and take the persistence of the measures into consideration.
-For 2012, the program evaluator for Focus conducted a cost-benefit analysis, and concluded that for every dollar spent, societal benefits valued at \$2.89 are achieved.
-In order to realize
+Independent program evaluators report on cost-effectiveness and take the persistence of the measures